Application Process Overview

 - An application form submitted online via the LSAC website

 - Supplemental socio-economic questionnaire (part of the application – optional but recommended)

 - $75 non-refundable application fee.
 The fee cannot be used for processing applications to other law schools within the University of California System.

 - 2-3 letters of recommendation

-- A reportable LSAT score from LSAC taken no later than the December 2016 test
+- A reportable LSAT score from LSAC taken within the last five years and no later than the December 2016 test

-- Credential Assembly Service (CAS) report (i.e., your transcript summary) from LSAC
+- A Credential Assembly Service (CAS) report (i.e., your transcript summary) from LSAC

 Application Fee Waivers